gabeklein/expressive-mvc/README.md

 Similar to `@computed` and `@action` found in [MobX.js](https://github.com/mobxjs/mobx), you can include `get`, `set`, and methods amongst your watched values.

-They'll reference your live state and work [generally as you'd expect](https://www.destroyallsoftware.com/talks/wat), with regards to `this` keyword.
+They'll reference your live state and work [generally as you'd expect](https://www.destroyallsoftware.com/talks/wat), with regards to the `this` keyword.

-All methods are **bound automatically**, so you can pass them as callbacks or to sub-components, and it'll work just fine.
+All methods are **bound automatically**, so you can pass them as callbacks or to sub-components, and they'll work just fine.

 <br/>